Robin Hood, West Yorkshire: The folk hero connection

 The area has a suspected link with the medieval folk hero Robin Hood, as some of the original legends do mention an "Outwoods" (quite possibly the Outwood of Wakefield nearby) and the original legends also mention a "Stane Lea" (potentially the nearby village of Stanley).
 Also, most of the original Robin Hood ballads have him operating in and around Barnsdale forest which is close to Wakefield and surrounding areas.

 Mining history and Robin Hood Colliery

-Mining has been performed at various locations in Robin Hood, dating all the way back to the late 1600s.
+Mining has been performed at various locations in Robin Hood, dating back to the late 1600s.
 The most notable mining operation was Robin Hood Colliery, which was located opposite the Halfway House pub, and on land located between the A61 and Thorpe Lower Lane A654.
 The mine opened in 1854 and was operated by J&J Charlesworth, who owned many large collieries in the area.
 Most of them named after his daughters, including the Robin Hood Colliery which was known as "Jane Pit".
 The pit closed in the 1960s after being nationalised by the National Coal Board in 1946, it stood derelict on the site until the 1980s and used as a ventilation shaft for other main collieries in the area.
 It is now occupied by a large housing estate built in the 1990s.